Privacy Policy

 1. Introduction

-Your integrity and digital security are of importance to us at Moll Wendén Advokatbyrå AB, company reg. no. 556648-7939 (”Moll Wendén”).
-This integrity policy (the ”Integrity Policy”) describes how we process personal data belonging to:
+Your integrity and digital security are important to us at Moll Wendén Advokatbyrå AB, company reg. no. 556648-7939 (”Moll Wendén”).
+This privacy policy (the ”Privacy Policy”) describes how we process personal data belonging to:

-• Owners to clients who enter into agreements with Moll Wendén
+- Owners of clients who enter into agreements with Moll Wendén

-You shall always feel safe when you submit personal data to Moll Wendén.
+You should always feel safe when you submit personal data to Moll Wendén.
 Moll Wendén is the controller for the processing of personal data and you can contact us at any time to ask questions related to the processing of your personal data (see contact details in section 11 below).
-You are not obliged to submit personal data to us, except when it is required by law (e.g., through an injunction to produce documents), however not submitting personal data may, inter alia, lead to us not being able to commit to the assignment, fulfil our assignment, or send newsletters and/or invitations to seminars to you.
+You are not obliged to submit personal data to us, except when it is required by law (for example in the case of a court order for disclosure), however, not submitting personal data may, inter alia, lead to us not being able to commit to an assignment, fulfil our assignment, or send newsletters and/or invitations to seminars to you.

-The Integrity Policy has been valid since the 25 May 2018 with subsequent updates and its purpose is to inform you of our processing of your personal data and your rights in connection with such processing.
+The Privacy Policy has been valid since 25 May 2018 with subsequent updates and its purpose is to inform you of our processing of your personal data and your rights in connection with such processing.

 2. Which personal data do we collect about you and why?